THOR on ADAM Fact Sheet

 What is the “title” announcement about in a nutshell?

-The computational technique used to discover these asteroids is called Tracklet-less Heliocentric Orbit Recovery (THOR), described in a 2021 Astronomical Journal paper by Asteroid Institute/UW researchers Joachim Moeyens, Mario Juric, and collaborators.
+The computational technique used to discover these asteroids is called Tracklet-less Heliocentric Orbit Recovery (THOR), described in a 2021 Astronomical Journal paper by Asteroid Institute/UW researchers Dr. Joachim Moeyens, Dr. Mario Juric, and collaborators.
 It was run on our open-source Asteroid Discovery Analysis and Mapping (ADAM) platform running on Google Cloud.
-A short video explaining this news can be found here.

 How does the astronomical community track asteroid discoveries?